exochaindev/ice-card/README.md

 ## Other useful things you might want to know about

+There's a limited test suite! `npm test` (mocha).
+I've been adding tests for most significant new functions I've added.

 You can also run `node util/populate.js` to fill up some data that might be useful, go to `/debug/queryAll` to see what it put there.
 For convenience, you can start and populate with `make dev`.